South Australian Certificate of Education

 What is VET and how can I do it?

 VET stands for Vocational Education and Training.
 VET gives students skills for work, particularly in the trades and industry.
-Heathfield High School works mostly within the Adelaide Hills Student Pathway alliance (AHSPs) and Eastern Adelaide Student VET Alliance (EASVA) to offer students many VET opportunities.
+Heathfield High School works mostly within the Adelaide Hills Student Pathway alliance (AHSP) and Eastern Adelaide Student VET Alliance (EASVA) to offer students many VET opportunities.
 For further details please refer to the Heathfield High School VET page and VET in SACE

 What is SACE Recognised Community Learning?